 You are claiming that a critical that blows the ship up without some other damaged system isn't possible, but you can have exactly that happen off the damage tables.

-But when it comes down to it, your entire argument relies on interpreting 'penetrated' in a way that the rules do not use it when they are describing how hits and damage are resolved.
+Your argument relies on interpreting 'penetrated' in a way that the rules do not use it when they are describing how hits and damage are resolved.
 The word 'penetrate' is only used in reference to getting past defensive fire and screens.
 IT is not used in reference to armour.

 I says that once, in a descriptive summary of combat.
 In the rules proper it does not call armour a defense, and it never talks about penetrating armour.

-Armour is a defence.
+Armour is a defense.

 Rolling damage at all is provisional on penetration.